rpm-py-installer/rpm-py-installer/docs/users_guide.md

 ## FAQ & Note

-- Q. I ran by `pip install rpm-py-installer` or as a install dependency in `setup.py`.
+- Q. I ran `pip install rpm-py-installer` or ran `rpm-py-installer` as a required install dependency in `setup.py`.
 But the Python binding is not installed.
 - A. If pip's cache for rpm-py-installer is available and used, installing process was skipped.
 Remove pip's cache directory or run `pip install` with `--no-cache-dir` option.

   ```